Self Esteem becomes "face and bod" of Bluebella Valentine's campaign

 “@Bluebella is a really great team with a really none heteronormative core and the products are really good quality and chic.
 Thanks for having me!”

+She also opened up about her own difficult journey with lingerie as a teen and young woman: “I didn’t ask to have massive tits that are beautiful, but I have them and I’m not going to be scared of them anymore.

+“For everything positive that I say, I’m still experiencing the negative feelings and insecurities about my body – they are still there, but after the Bluebella shoot I was so proud of myself.
+I love these pictures and it feels like a real turning point.”

-The “recent events” Self Esteem mentioned was in reference to body shaming comments following her US TV debut last week.
+Last week Self Esteem responded to body shaming comments following US TV debut.

 The singer appeared on The Late Late ShowWith James Corden on January 9, where she performed ‘I Do This All The Time’ from her Mercury-nominated second album ‘Prioritise Pleasure’.